 Dear Trying to Understand,

 Learning disabilities are usually identified through a series of standardized IQ (intelligence quotient) tests and psycho-educational and neuropsychological measures, as well as tests of basic academic achievement (e.g. tests of reading comprehension and reading rate).
 Most colleges have an office of disability services that may either administer these tests or refer students to area testing services.
 Most public and private schools (K-12 and post-secondary) have services for people with disabilities, including testing and rehabilitation.
-Additionally, you might check the phone book under "disabilities," ask your health care provider for resources, or contact the Association on Higher Education And Disability (AHEAD).
+Additionally, you might ask your health care provider for resources or contact the Association on Higher Education And Disability (AHEAD).

 If testing shows that you do have a learning disability, the school's disability services office (or local provider) should work with you to make your reading, studying, and test-taking easier and more productive.
 Before taking the previously mentioned tests, you might make an appointment with a counselor at your school's counseling service.
 While a counselor cannot determine if you have a learning disability without formal testing, an initial screening may help you rule in or out other factors that may contribute to learning difficulties and assess the appropriateness of a formal evaluation.
 Talk to your health service about getting your hearing tested, as this may play a part in your inability to concentrate.
 Some people may have trouble hearing, while others have a different condition related to the processing of what s/he heard.